ONS-Innovation/keh-digital-landscape/mkdocs/docs/pages/copilot/index.md

 ### View Data:

 - Use the "Live" and "Historic" view mode toggles to switch between recent and historical trends.
-- Adjust the dual range date range slider to focus on specific periods.
+- Adjust the start and end date input fields to focus on specific periods.
 - If viewing "Historic", change the "View Dates By" option to aggregate historic data by day, week, month, or year.

 ## Use Cases